BanaanaaHammock/uReg/README.md

 `if (Utils.IsNullOrWhiteSpace(id) && Utils.IsNullOrWhiteSpace(pw)) {`

-That's it! you now have a simple flat file solution for user registrations ready to go!
+That's it! you now have a simple Flat file solution for user registration & authentication ready to go!
 Enjoy!

 ## Acknowledgement